Xingxiulong: Classification

 A 2017 phylogenetic analysis conducted based on the dataset of McPhee et al., published in 2015 with the description of Pulanesaura, found that Xingxiulong was a basal member of the group Sauropodiformes once Blikanasaurus was removed from the dataset.
 Within this group, it is closest to the contemporary Jingshanosaurus.
 Traits that are shared by Xingxiulong and Jingshanosaurus include the infratemporal fenestra being placed entirely behind the eye socket; the scapula being at least 20% as wide as it is long; the pubic apron, or the bottom of the pubis, having a concave outer face; the expansion at the bottom of the apron being at least 15% the length of the entire bone; and the angle between the femoral head and the cross-sectional axis of the femoral shaft being about 30°.
 The topology recovered by this analysis is reproduced below.

 Various alternative phylogenetic placements of Xingxiulong were tested; out of these, the most plausible alternative involves it being placed as a basal member of the Massopoda, outside of either Massospondylidae or Sauropodiformes, which only requires two additional evolutionary steps.
 This is probably due to the curved top margin of the postorbital and the presence of a process behind the jaw joint on the articular, which are traits that, compared to either Massospondylidae or Sauropodiformes, can be regarded as relatively primitive.
 Such an alternative scenario would involve significant mosaic evolution in this evolutionary grade.
 Placements that required three additional evolutionary steps placed Xingxiulong between Jingshanosaurus and Anchisaurus, or between Yunnanosaurus and Jingshanosaurus.

 Curiously, Xingxiulong has many characteristics that are normally otherwise seen among the Sauropoda.
 These include the four-vertebra sacrum (which Mussaurus also convergently acquired); the long pubic plate, or top portion of the pubis, which occupies 40% of the length of the bone (this figure is 25% in most other basal sauropodomorphs, 33% in most sauropods, and 45-50% in the Camarasauromorpha); and the relative robustness of the femoral shaft, first metatarsal, top end of the fifth metatarsal, and scapula.
 These unique characteristics are probably the product of convergent evolution rather than common ancestry.

+In their 2025 description of X. yueorum, Chen et al. tested the phylogenetic position of this second species.
+They recovered Xingxiulong as a monophyletic genus outside of the Sauropodiformes.
+Both species possess a sacrum with four sacral vertebrae, a robust scapula with greatly expanded proximal and distal ends, an ilium with a strongly concave ventral margin of postacetabular process, and the absence of an astragalar pyramidal dorsal process.
+The results of their reduced consensus analyses are displayed in the cladogram below: